 I love to use a blend of cheeses – such as cheddar, american, and parmesan.
 But other great options are gruyere and monterey jack.
 It’s best to buy blocks of cheese and shred it yourself.
 Pre-shredded cheese contains an anti-caking agent that doesn’t melt well.

 This can be served either as the main dish or as a side!
 If you’re serving it as a main, I recommend pairing it with some greens.
-Like a big green garden salad or green beans.
+Like a big green copycat Olive Garden Salad or green beans.

 Vegetarian – You can easily omit the bacon to make this recipe vegetarian friendly.